letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Module 1 - Introduction (no workshop)
     -   Module 2 - Core Python for Image Processing
         -   This can be stretched over multiple weeks depending on the skills and level of the people on the course
-    -   Module 3 - DICOM
+    -   Module 3 - Python and DICOM
         -   This will include the coding skills needed to open and use DICOM files
         -   The workshop will include a mixture of work to do outside a session and tasks to do within a session with a tutor.
     -   Module 5 - AI for Medicine